ped02/DIAYN/readme.md

 ## Note on project organization
 Not very strict.

-I put running code and experiments into the `examples` directory.
+(Rachanon) put running code and experiments into the `examples` directory.
 The code in the `DIAYN` module shouldnt really change across experiments unless you're adding a new feature.